codacy/docs/docs/user-guide/configure-your-repo/code-patterns.md

 ![](/images/b76fc1f9e8dab5a1db65856b0dd09ce79a156a013573cdef5a700e823dc53547.png)

-## 3. Account vs Repository Patterns
+## Account vs repository patterns

-###  Account Patterns
+### Account patterns

 Here you can change the default selection of patterns by enabling / disabling  them for all future repositories added by you.
-Just go to **Account Settings** &gt; **Default Patterns**:
+Just go to **Account Settings** and open **Default Patterns**:

 ![](/images/Screen_Shot_2018-01-12_at_11.21.22.png)

-### Repository Patterns
+### Repository patterns

 Here you can specify the patterns you want to use for each repository.
 When you change your account patterns it doesn't affect pattern selection for repositories already added.
-You can go to **Code patterns:**
+You can go to **Code patterns**:

 ![](/images/Screen_Shot_2019-06-18_at_17.57.58.png)

-## 4. I have my own tool configuration file
+## I have my own tool configuration file

 If you have configuration files for your static analysis tool of choice, just add it to the root of your repository and Codacy will pick it up automatically.

 **Supported Configuration files**

 Codacy currently supports configuration files for several tools.
-To have results accordingly to your configuration file, you need to go to the Code Patterns view and select "Configuration file" for the respective tool and select the option as shown in the example below.
+To have results according to your configuration file, you need to go to the Code Patterns view, select **Configuration file** for the respective tool, and select the option as shown in the example below.

 ![](/images/Screen_Shot_2017-10-09_at_18.54.12.png)